KenKundert/emborg/doc/index.rst

 that your backups do not get destroyed in the same disaster, such as a fire or flood, that claims your original files.
 One option is `rsync.net
 <https://www.rsync.net/products/attic.html>`_.
 Another is `BorgBase
 <https://www.borgbase.com>`_.
-I have not tried either, and so offer no
+I have experience with both, and both seem quite
-recommendation.
+good.

 Finally, it is a good idea to practice a recovery.
 Pretend that you have lost all your files and then see if you can do a restore from backup.
 Doing this and